Merrimack College Athletics Fellowships

 This sampling of fellowship positions may change.
 Not all positions are offered each year.

-The Department of Health Sciences in collaboration with the Department of Athletics offers Graduate Fellowships for the positions Strength & Conditioning Coach and Certified Athletic Trainer.
-The Athletics Fellowships require a commitment of 20 hours per week and cover approximately one-half the cost of full-time tuition.
+The School of Health Sciences in collaboration with the Department of Athletics offers Graduate Fellowships for the positions Strength & Conditioning Coach and Certified Athletic Trainer.
+The Athletics Fellowships require a commitment of 20 hours per week and covers one-half the cost of full-time tuition.

 Strength and Conditioning Coach